Show. Don’t Tell.

 Because simple, coherent prose is the yin to creativity’s yang.
 So, yes—free the reader’s senses to run wild, but do so in basic, uncomplicated sentence structure: Cogent thoughts, simply told, in precise chronology.

 Subject + Verb + Object (SVO); otherwise known as Active voice.
 Conversely, OVS is often viewed as Passive voice.
-Consider—once again—the Jumping Cow Rule:
+Consider—once again, because it’s important—the Jumping Cow Rule:

 Active: The cow jumped over the moon.
 (SVO)